College of the Environment, Forestry, and Natural Sciences2019-2020

 - Understand interactions among natural and human systems and their relationships to sustainability science.

-- Explore the concept of global and local sustainability using examples from natural sicence, social science, and humanitities perspectives.
+- Explore the concept of global and local sustainability using examples from natural science, social science, and humanities perspectives.

 - Examine feedbacks between the human experience and the environment.